 It is hard to believe that in the twenty-first century we are being told that our desire for fast fashion is creating opportunities for human exploitation and contributing to the 40 million people living in modern slavery.
 For too long businesses have built supply chains that drive financial profits at the expense of people and the environment.

-Anti Slavery Day takes place on 18th October 2019, and we have written this article to educate, equip and encourage those who care about eradicating Human Trafficking to make a difference this week.
+Anti Slavery Day takes place on 17th October each year, and we have written this article to educate, equip and encourage those who care about eradicating Human Trafficking to make a difference this week.

 Slavery did not stop with its abolition in the 19th century.
 Instead, it has changed its face and continues to target people globally.
 Modern slavery affects people of all ages, genders, and races, most commonly affecting vulnerable people and communities who lack education and suffer from poverty.
 There are 40 million people still living in modern-day slavery around the world and there are more slaves in the world today than ever in history.